 B-3.1.3.11 Sample injection needle and valve attachment (see Fig. 1).
 Remove the inner gasket-then drill and tap for a 10/32 inch standard thread through the center of the flare cap.
 Coat the threads with epoxy-then screw the needle connector (B-3.1.3.7) into the hole until snug, then allow the epoxy to set overnight.
 The needle is attached to the connector and the assembly then screwed onto the needle valve AN female flare adapter.

-B-3.1.3.12 Syringe, 10 ml, gas tight.
+B-3.1.3.12 Syringe — 10 ml, gas tight

-B-3.1.3.13 Syringe needle, 19 gage-4 inch (deflected point).
+B-3.1.3.13 Syringe needle —19 gage-4 inch (deflected point)

-FIG. 2 NEEDLE ATTACHMENT ASSEMBLY For CYLINDER SAMPLING
+FIG. 2 NEEDLE ATTACHMENT ASSEMBLY for CYLINDER SAMPLING

 B-3.1.4 Sample Analysis

-NOTE — To minimize contamination from moisture, the sample should be introduced directly from the refrigerant sample cylinder into the colourimetric titrator, i.e., avoid a secondary container transfer, whenever possible.
-Also, the effects of moisture contamination and phase distribution will be minimized if the sample container is 60% to 80% liquid filled with refrigerant.
-If the sample is a very high-pressure refrigerant, cool the cylinder to approximately 14 K [25.0oF] below critical temperature (TC) of the refrigerant and allow 30 minutes for equilibrium to be established before starting the analysis.
+NOTE — To minimize contamination from moisture, the sample should be introduced directly from the refrigerant sample cylinder into the colourimetric titrator, that is., avoid a secondary container transfer, whenever possible.
+Also, the effects of moisture contamination and phase distribution will be minimized if the sample container is 60 percent to 80 percent liquid filled with refrigerant.
+If the sample is a very high-pressure refrigerant, cool the cylinder to approximately 14 K [25.0oF] below critical temperature (TC) of the refrigerant and allow 30 min for equilibrium to be established before starting the analysis.

 B-3.1.4.1 Refer to the instruction manual for moisture analyzer installation and operation.
 Instrument sensitivity should be set at 0.10 and a new septum should be attached.